Sixth Committee (Legal) — 63rd session

 The Sixth Committee considered agenda item 75 at its 16th to 26th meetings, from 27 to 31 October, and from 3 to 5 and on 14 November 2008.

-The Chairman of the International Law Commission at its sixtieth session introduced the report of the Commission: chapters I to V and XII at the 16th meeting, on 27 October, chapters VI, VII and VIII at the 18th meeting, on 29 October, and chapters IX, X and XI at the 22nd meeting, on 31 October (see A/C.6/63/SR.16, 18 and 22).
+The Chair of the International Law Commission at its sixtieth session introduced the report of the Commission: chapters I to V and XII at the 16th meeting, on 27 October, chapters VI, VII and VIII at the 18th meeting, on 29 October, and chapters IX, X and XI at the 22nd meeting, on 31 October (see A/C.6/63/SR.16, 18 and 22).

 Statements were made by the representatives of Norway (on behalf of the Nordic countries), Finland (on behalf of the Nordic countries), Austria, Belarus, the Philippines, the Republic of Korea, Brazil, the United Kingdom, Germany, Switzerland, Italy, Saudi Arabia, the Czech Republic, Ghana, Nigeria, Uruguay, the Russian Federation, New Zealand, the United States of America, Slovenia, Israel, Lebanon, Japan, Greece, Indonesia, Iran (Islamic Rep. of), Cyprus, France, Portugal, the Netherlands, Sweden (on behalf of the Nordic countries), China, Argentina, Estonia, Denmark (on behalf of the Nordic countries), Mexico, Hungary, Canada, Malaysia, Viet Nam, Bulgaria, Poland, Belgium, Romania, Spain, Chile, India, El Salvador, Thailand, Australia, Cuba, Qatar, Jamaica, the United Republic of Tanzania and the Sudan.
 The representatives of the observer delegations of the European Commission and the International Federation of the Red Cross and Red Crescent Societies also made statements.